Vin-dictive/ubc-reddit-reporter/README.md

 10. Prompt for Reddit Client Secret (optional, leave empty if not using Reddit API)
 11. Prompt for Reddit User Agent (default: `scraper`)
 12. Prompt for Reddit Subreddit (default: `UBC`)
+13. Prompt for Postmark Server Token (default: provided token)
+14. Prompt for From Email (default: `sender@example.com`)
+15. Prompt for To Email (default: `recipient@example.com`)
+16. Prompt for Template Alias (default: `comment-notification`)
-13. Prompt for confirm changeset
+17. Prompt for confirm changeset
-14. Create S3 bucket for deployment artifacts
+18. Create S3 bucket for deployment artifacts
-15. Deploy the stack
+19. Deploy the stack

 ### Deploy with Custom Models, Schedules, and Reddit Credentials